Daryl0101/my_rescue/README.md

 ## Getting Started

-To see better comments in this project within VSCode, please install ["Better Comments" extension in VSCode by Aaron Bond.](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)
+To see better comments in this project within VSCode, please install ["Better Comments" extension in VSCode by Aaron Bond.](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments).
+To be able to properly run the project, you'll need to create a API Key on Google Cloud and enable the Maps SDK for Android as well as Maps SDK for iOS.
+Check out the [google_maps_flutter package](https://pub.dev/packages/google_maps_flutter) for more info regarding this matter.

 ### List of dependencies
 - weather_icons